Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Abstract

-\abstract {The formation of $^{44}\mathrm{Ti}$ in massive stars is thought to occur during explosive nucleosynthesis, however recent studies have shown it can be produced during O-C shell mergers prior to core collapse.} {We investigate how mixing according to 3D macro physics derived from hydrodynamic simulations impacts the pre-supernova O-C shell merger nucleosynthesis and if it can dominate the explosive supernova production of $^{44}\mathrm{Ti}$ and other radioactive isotopes.} {We compare a range of observations and models of explosive $^{44}\mathrm{Ti}$ yields to pre-explosive multi-zone mixing-burning nucleosynthesis simulations of an O-C shell merger in a $15~\mathrm{M_\odot}$ stellar model with mixing conditions corresponding to different 3D hydro mixing scenarios.} {Radioactive species produced in the $\mathrm{O}$ shell have a spread in their pre-explosive yields predictions across different 3D mixing scenarios of $2.14~\mathrm{dex}$ on average. $^{44}\mathrm{Ti}$ has the largest spread of $4.78~\mathrm{dex}$.
-The pre-explosive production of $^{44}\mathrm{Ti}$ can be larger than the production of all massive star models in the NuGrid data set where \isotope{}{44}{Ti} is dominated by the explosive nucleosynthesis contribution, as well all other massive star and supernova models.} {We conclude that quantitative predictions of $^{44}\mathrm{Ti}$ and other radioactive species more broadly require an understanding of the 3D hydrodynamic mixing conditions present during the O-C shell merger.}
+The formation of $^{44}\mathrm{Ti}$ in massive stars is thought to occur during explosive nucleosynthesis, however recent studies have shown it can be produced during O-C shell mergers prior to core collapse.
+We investigate how mixing according to 3D macro physics derived from hydrodynamic simulations impacts pre-supernova O-C shell merger nucleosynthesis and if it can dominate explosive supernova production of $^{44}\mathrm{Ti}$ and other radioactive isotopes.
+We compare a range of observations and models of explosive $^{44}\mathrm{Ti}$ yields to pre-explosive multi-zone mixing-burning nucleosynthesis simulations of an O-C shell merger in a $15~\mathrm{M_\odot}$ $Z=0.02$ stellar model with mixing conditions corresponding to different 3D hydro mixing scenarios.
+Radioactive species produced in the $\mathrm{O}$ shell have a multi-dex spread in pre-explosive yield predictions across different 3D mixing scenarios of $1.54~\mathrm{dex}$ and $2.14~\mathrm{dex}$ on average depending on mass cut. $^{44}\mathrm{Ti}$ has the largest spread of $4.78~\mathrm{dex}$ and $4.81~\mathrm{dex}$ depending on mass cut.
+Further, we show that the pre-explosive production of $^{44}\mathrm{Ti}$ can be larger than the explosive production of models and can match observations.
+Our results also show that 3D mixing physics enhances $^{44}\mathrm{Ti}$ in 1D models without modifying $^{56}\mathrm{Ni}$ yields.
+We conclude that quantitative predictions of $^{44}\mathrm{Ti}$ and other radioactive species more broadly require an understanding of the 3D hydrodynamic mixing conditions present during the O-C shell merger.